Setting an Agenda: 7 Tips for the Perfect Meeting Agenda

 Instead of picking the agenda points from your perspective, let the team develop items they think are important and worth discussing.
 This allows members to create the meeting flow and feel more ownership of their roles.
 As a meeting leader, your job is to determine the meeting’s purpose and facilitate the meeting.

 An effective way to develop the agenda points would be to share a collaboration document like Google Docs or Microsoft OneNote.
 Everyone should be able to edit, review, and leave comments.
 Alternatively, you could create a PDF document with the capacity to convert PDF into a Word doc so they can make any changes they want.
 Once you email the team that you’ll have a meeting in a week and its purpose, you’ll include the link to the document in the email.
+For a step-by-step guide on this process, check out this resource on how to edit a pdf in word, which will help streamline document collaboration and editing.

 But what will you include in the collaboration document, and how do you guide the team members’ suggestions?